peterjc/flake8-sfs/README.rst

 code - and then use this flake8 plugin to enforce the style.

 Alternatively, you might have a large legacy codebase with lots of the percent formatting - yet want to gradually move to f-strings.
-Here you coudl use this plugin to enforce a rule allowing those but rejecting the string format method.
+Here you could use this plugin to enforce a rule allowing those but rejecting the string format method.

+Or you might the the old ways are the best, and configure flake8 to ignore the percent formatting but treat either the format method or f-strings as errors.

 By default this plugin complains about all three styles - we expect you to make an explicit choice and configure which codes to ignore.